mahdic200/ubuntu-problems-book/src/web_development_issues/git_authorization_git_ssh_or_API_token.md

 Type `yes` to continue.

-The next warning should list your account name (e.g. `jdcolby` in this working example).
+The next warning should list your account name (e.g. `user` in this working example).

 ```
 Warning: Permanently added 'github.com' (RSA) to the list of known hosts.
-Hi jdcolby!
+Hi user!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 ## Cloning a GitHub repo using SSH